BretFisher/udemy-docker-mastery/intro/why-docker/why-docker.md

 > Nav: [Back to Intro Lectures](../README.md)

-Now that you know the basics of what Docker is, you might be thinking that this sounds like a lot of work to re-package software just so we can run it a different way.
+Now that you know the basics of what Docker is, you might be thinking that this sounds like a lot of work to re-package software so that we can run it a different way.
 Obviously we all were building, distributing, and running software before Docker came along, so "Why Docker, and Why Now?".

-Docker *needed* to exist because the old ways were full of friction and complexity when met with the modern area of software development and the speed at which we needed to operate in ever-growing teams.
+Docker *needed* to exist because the old ways were full of friction and complexity when met with the modern area of software development and the speed at which we needed to operate.
 I've broken this down into three main reasons Docker (and modern containers) needed to exist.

 - The Problem of Isolation
 - The Problem of Environments
 - The Problem of Speed

-## The Problem of Isolation
+## The problem of isolation

 Long ago (decades) it was common for sysadmins to just need a few bare metal servers, and combine a bunch of unrelated software services on each.
 Physical servers were expensive, with long lead times to obtain more.
 Any one server may run several or dozens of unrelated business-related processes in order to 1. reduce the number of systems each sysadmin needed to manage and 2. get better utilization out of each expensive server.